vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 necessarily causative or a decidedly aoristic value, and it is very doubtful whether they should not be assigned to the perfect-system.

 b\.
-From the later language are quotable only `açiçriyat` etc. (3d pl., -`yan` or -`yus`) and `adudruvat`.
+From the later language are quotable only `aśiśriyat` etc. (3d pl., -`yan` or -`yus`) and `adudruvat`.

 Modes of the Reduplicated Aorist.